bruno-colaboracao/gitbook-plugin-websequencediagrams-generator/README.md

 {% endwebsd %}
 ```

-The style parameter is optional, and defaults to "default" if not set
+The style parameter is optional, and defaults to "default" if not set.

 ## Optional configuration

 * `websequencediagrams-generator-directory`: The directory where the images are saved.
 Default value: `diagrams`.
 * `websequencediagrams-generator-image-prefix`: Filename prefix of the generated images.
-Default value: `diagram-`
+Default value: `diagram-`.